MSD-IRIMAS/CNNvsVLMforChartImageClassification/ChartClassification_with_VLMs/ChartClassification_with_TinyChart-3B-768/README.md

 ## License

+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+For the full license text, visit: [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+This license allows you to:
+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material

+Under the following terms:
+- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made
+- NonCommercial — You may not use the material for commercial purposes
+- ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original

-This code is provided for research and educational purposes only.
+This code is intended for research and educational purposes only.
 TinyChart is released under the license specified in the original repository.
 When using this code with TinyChart, you must comply with their licensing terms.